weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 CONTENT FOR MODS
 ----------------

-A mod's content files work just like the base game's content files, except that mod files are always loaded after the base game's "core/" folders (see above)
+A mod's content files use the same format as the core game's content files, except that mod files are always loaded after the base game's "core/" folders (see above).
+Of course, you may want to change core content, so there's some additional support for that.

-- Mod entities can overwrite or extend base game entities.

 Overwriting an entity: Any entity that uses the same ID as a base game entity will overwrite all specified properties for that base entity.
 Any properties you haven't specified will remain unchanged.
 For example